coleman399/DillonColeman_PortfolioWebsite_Backend/README.md

 		- recheck permissions
 		- verify your connected to the correct vault
 	- if you are stuggling to connect to database,
+		- check if MySql Workbench is connected to the database, [Workbench Docs](https://dev.mysql.com/doc/workbench/en/)
 		- check connectionstring in vault matches the mysql connectionstring in Azure
 		- recheck permissions
 - Once you have the keyvault and database connected, migrate the database using ef tools